MicrosoftDocs/customer-insights/ci-docs/data/customer-insights-dataverse.md

 For more information about the detailed capacity entitlements, see [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544).

-## Connect a Dataverse environment to Customer Insights
+## Connect a Dataverse environment to Customer Insights - Data

-The **Microsoft Dataverse** step lets you connect Customer Insights with your Dataverse environment while [creating a Customer Insights environment](create-environment.md).
+The **Microsoft Dataverse** step lets you connect Customer Insights - Data with your Dataverse environment while [creating an environment](create-environment.md).

 :::image type="content" source="media/dataverse-provisioning.png" alt-text="data sharing with Microsoft Dataverse auto-enabled for new environments.":::

 1. Provide the URL to your Dataverse environment or leave blank to have one created for you.

    [Power Platform admins can control who can create a new Dataverse environments](/power-platform/admin/control-environment-creation).
-If you're trying to set up a new Customer Insights environment and can't, the admin might have disabled the creation of Dataverse environments for everyone except admins.
+If you're trying to set up a new environment and can't, the admin might have disabled the creation of Dataverse environments for everyone except admins.

 1. If you're using your own Data Lake Storage account:
    1. Select **Enable data sharing** with Dataverse.